Most user issues are related to the following topics. Before reporting your problem, check if any of these Help pages contains the solution already:

 MySQL 5.6 and MariaDB from 5.5 to 10.1:

 For MySQL 5.7+ and MariaDB 10.2+ use the defaults, no changes are required.

 'Incorrect string value' error in MySQL

-utf8mb4by default using the following options in the
+utf8mb4by default by specifying the following options in the

 character_set_server = utf8mb4

 Restart MySQL for the changes in